-Maintenance expenses are derived from actual expenses based on the company total expenses adjusted.
-The cost amount of group, term and rider subportfolios are calculated using a premium based ratio, then the remaining amount is allocated to individual policies as a fixed amount by dividing by the expected average policy number per type (regular, single premium, etc).
+Maintenance expenses are derived from planned figures which are based on the company total actual expenses adjusted.
+The cost amount of group, term and rider subportfolios are calculated using a premium based ratio.
+The traditional WP and UL portfolio are calculated using premium based and reserves based ratio and unit cost.